AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/configuring/dispatcher-configurations-screens-cloud.md

 ---
 title: Configurações do Dispatcher no Screens as a Cloud Service
-description: Esta página descreve as configurações do Dispatcher no Screens as a Cloud Service.
+description: Esta página descreve as Configurações do Dispatcher no Screens as a Cloud Service.
 exl-id: cc04b480-9310-4975-a7c2-20682c567fa4
 source-git-commit: 940a01cd3b9e4804bfab1a5970699271f624f087
 workflow-type: tm+mt